 This desert safari stresses on the natural exploration bit rather than the cultural bit and is far less commercialised than the ones in Dubai.
 (So do not expect any belly dancing here!)

 Watching the sunset over the dunes was a calming and gorgeous experience and what’s better, it wasn’t even crowded!

 A definite must do if you love to don the explorer hat and dig into ancient history of a place.
 Do not skip the museum tour as it helps to understand the geology of the place.

 UAE offers a plethora of options for every kind of traveler: the adventure seeker can head to Ras Al Khaimah.
-The architecture lover can head to Abu Dhabi for visiting the Grand Mosque, the shopper can head to Dubai for mall hopping or indulging in a laid back luxury stay at JW Marriott in Dubai, one of the many Dubai hotels and the beach lover can head to Ajman for a quiet, low key break.
+The architecture lover can head to Abu Dhabi for visiting the Grand Mosque, the shopper can head to Dubai for mall hopping or indulge in one of the many luxury hotels and the beach lover can head to Ajman for a quiet, low key break.

 If you thought Sharjah was boring, well you clearly haven’t explored it enough.
 Head out away from the usual attractions and discover dunes, rocky mountains and blue waters that reek of the natural beauty of this emirate.